scherersoftware/cake-language-switcher/README.md

 composer require scherersoftware/cake-language-switcher
 ```

-The next step is to load the plugin inside your bootstrap.php:
+The next step is to load the plugin inside your Application.php:

 ```
 bin/cake plugin load LanguageSwitcher